LSTM-Kirigaya/openmcp-document/sdk-tutorial/usage/basic.md

 It is the foundation for all our subsequent work.

-## Set up the large model
+## Setting Up the Large Model

-The default large model can be set via `setDefaultLLM`.
-Here's an example using deepseek:
+You can set the default large model using `setDefaultLLM`.
+Here, we use deepseek as an example:

 ```typescript
 agent.setDefaultLLM({